Lalola22/rnaseq_pipe/README.md

 * FastQC Reports for before and after read trimming
 * Trimmed `.fastq.gz` files for each pair of raw-reads.
-* Kallisto quantifications for each sample
+    * Forward / reverse paired and forward / reverse unpaired
 * Salmon quantifications for each sample
+* DESeq2 outputs at gene and transcript level
-* DESeq2 outputs, a number of plots are generated as well as the results file in `.csv` for further downstream visualisations
+    * a number of plots are generated as well as the results file in `.csv` format for further downstream visualisations

 ## Dependencies

 While this pipeline does not install required software there are two file `checks/check-packages.R` and `checks/check-programs.sh` that can be run as a quick test that all programs are installed.
-If either of these fail look at the error message to work out what packages or programs are stil required.
+If either of these fail look at the error message to work out what packages or programs are stil required and refer to google or contact me